Ask AI

 • ENT evaluation

-• Neuropsychologic evaluation
+• Neuropsychological evaluation

 Diagnostic procedures

-Lumbar puncture: as per DGN 2023 guidelines, Perform lumbar puncture after obtaining blood cultures in adult patients without impaired consciousness, focal neurological deficit, and epileptic seizures.
+Lumbar puncture: as per DGN 2023 guidelines, perform lumbar puncture after obtaining blood cultures in adult patients without impaired consciousness, focal neurological deficit, and epileptic seizures.

 B